 I am a musicologist: a music researcher.
-My research aims to understand late nineteenth-century and early twentieth-century European music — particularly the music of Finnish composer, Jean Sibelius — by creating new theoretical and analytical methods.
+My research aims to understand late nineteenth-century and early twentieth-century European music in context — particularly the music of Finnish composer, Jean Sibelius — by creating new theoretical and analytical methods.

 After completing my BA in Music at St Hugh’s College, University of Oxford and MA in Musical Composition at University of Bristol, I went on to complete an AHRC-funded PhD in Music History and Analysis at Royal Holloway, University of London (supervised by Professor J.P.E.
 Harper-Scott).

 In 2019, I was delighted to receive the Society for Music Analysis’s ‘Theory and Analysis Graduate Student’ Prize for my conference paper entitled, ‘Erfüllung in Sibelius’s Työkansan Marssi’.